Psychonomic Society Leading Edge Workshops

 The organizer of the funded workshop must submit a summary scientific report and a final financial report following the workshop.
 Guidelines for preparing these reports will be provided.

-To Submit a Preliminary Proposal, email Psychonomic Society Executive Director, Lou Shomette
+To Submit a Preliminary Proposal, email Psychonomic Society Executive Director, Louis Shomette